STARTcloud/web-terminal/docs/index.md

 ## About the project

-Web-Terminal is &copy; 2025 by STARTcloud.
+Web-Terminal is developed in &copy; 2025 by STARTcloud.

 ### License